easttennesseecc-star/Q-Top-Dog-IDE/LLM_ROLE_ASSIGNMENT_GUIDE.md

 2. Find the provider you want (OpenAI, Gemini, etc.)
 3. Click **"Setup"** if not configured
 4. Get your API key from the provider's website
-5. Add it in Q-IDE
+5. Add it in Top Dog
 6. Now it's available in the **Roles** tab!

 ## **Your Current Setup:**